 Rule Zero: You will begin to miss Indian food if you travel in China (or any other country) for a while.
 So carry snacks, and decide how you are going to deal with the sudden urge to eat dal.
 Will you carry some heat-and-eat packets, or use the Indian embassy’s list of Indian restaurant?

 Vegetarians: Do not go to fast food places, they are mainly meat based, and it is unlikely that someone will speak enough English to be able to help you.
 Restaurants inside malls are reasonably priced, there are lots of choices, and the picture menus (subtitles in English and Chinese) help you to decide whether or not something is vegetarian.
+You can eat calmly (or qualm-lessly) in these place.
 There are many vegetarian dishes: cabbage, cauliflower, eggplant, bhindi, pumpkin, lotus, yams, mushrooms, tofu.
 Point and order.
 Plain boiled rice is called mifan, and can be ordered separately even if it is not on the menu.
-Pancakes are often like puris: if it has a meat filling, then the menu will say it.
+The Chinese make a thing like a stuffed paratha, but their translation into English is pancakes.
+We had a wonderful pumpkin filled paratha/pancake.
+If the paratha has a meat filling, then the menu will say it.

 Cautious non-vegetarian: Again, avoid fast food places and go to malls.
 The picture menus with English and Chinese subtitles are useful.
 Mutton is called yang rou, chicken is called ji rou.
 Fish is good.
 Eggs can be strange.
 Pancakes can taste very Indian.
-Beef is called niu rou, pork is zhu rou, no is mei you.
-There are many muslim restaurants which will give you things which are like kababs.
+Beef is called niu rou, pork is zhu rou, no is mei you (so, no beef becomes mei you niu rou).
+There are many Muslim restaurants which will give you things which are like kababs.
+Muslim restaurants serve mostly mutton.
 Just memorize the names of the meats.

 Bakeries and cafes: There are many western style bakeries and cafe chains.
 They all have completely recognizable food: breads, cakes, sandwiches, waffles.
 If you cannot survive on green tea, then you can get coffees and teas at these cafes.
 Be warned two cups of coffee may cost you as much as your dinner.